mptwaktusolat/api-waktusolat-x/docs/deployments/coolify.md

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab
 ```

-The script will create 1GB swap file, secure it, enable, and persist in `/etc/fstab`.
-Check again if SWAP is enabled using `swapon --show` or `free -h` command.
+The script will create a 1GB swap file, secure it, enable it, and persist it in `/etc/fstab`.
+Check again if SWAP is enabled using the `swapon --show` or `free -h` command.

 ### 1.1.
 Install Coolify

 > Coolify is a self-hosted platform that allows you to deploy and manage applications easily.
 It uses Docker under the hood.

 Install [Coolify](https://www.coolify.io/).
-Consult the official [documentation](https://coolify.io/docs/get-started/installation#self-hosted-installation) for more details on installing self-hosted version of Coolify.
+Consult the official [documentation](https://coolify.io/docs/get-started/installation#self-hosted-installation) for more details on installing the self-hosted version of Coolify.

 Once installed, access the Coolify dashboard by navigating to `http://<your-server-ip>:8000` in your web browser.
 Follow the setup wizard to create an admin account.

-At the end, you'll see the Coolify dashboard something like this:
+At the end, you'll see the Coolify dashboard, which looks something like this:

 <img width="1920" height="1080" alt="coolify-deployment-guide (16)" src="https://github.com/user-attachments/assets/6b3895d0-08bf-4e13-89d8-361de1df6d86" />

 ## 2. Application Deployment

 ### 2.1.
-Create a project and add a MySQL resource
+Create a Project and Add a MySQL Resource

-Create a new project (eg: "Waktu Solat Project"), click the default environment (ie `Production`), and then click "Add Resource".
+Create a new project (e.g., "Waktu Solat Project"), click the default environment (i.e., `Production`), and then click "Add Resource".

 <!-- Add Add resource > MySQL. -->
 <img width="1647" height="333" alt="coolify-deployment-guide (15)" src="https://github.com/user-attachments/assets/7698fb55-25c6-44a0-bf60-50769f455738" />